 Individual privileges: Individual privileges can be granted to allow a user to carry out specific tasks on specific objects.
-Users with administrative authority (SYSADM or DBADM) or the CONTROL privilege can grant and revoke privileges to and from users.
+Users with the administrative authorities ACCESSCTRL or SECADM, or with the CONTROL privilege, can grant and revoke privileges to and from users.

 Individual privileges and database authorities allow a specific function, but do not include the right to grant the same privileges or authorities to other users.
 The right to grant table, view, schema, package, routine, and sequence privileges to others can be extended to other users through the WITH GRANT OPTION on the GRANT statement.
 However, the WITH GRANT OPTION does not allow the person granting the privilege to revoke the privilege once granted.
-You must have SYSADM authority, DBADM authority, or the CONTROL privilege to revoke the privilege.
+You must have SECADM authority, ACCESSCTRL authority, or the CONTROL privilege to revoke the privilege.

 Privileges on objects in a package or routine: When a user has the privilege to execute a package or routine, they do not necessarily require specific privileges on the objects used in the package or routine.
 If the package or routine contains static SQL or XQuery statements, the privileges of the owner of the package are used for those statements.
-If the package or routine contains dynamic SQL or XQuery statements, the authorization ID used for privilege checking depends on the setting of the DYNAMICRULES bind option of the package issuing the dynamic query statements, and whether those statements are issued when the package is being used in the context of a routine.
+If the package or routine contains dynamic SQL or XQuery statements, the authorization ID used for privilege checking depends on the setting of the DYNAMICRULES BIND option of the package issuing the dynamic query statements, and whether those statements are issued when the package is being used in the context of a routine (except on the audit routines: AUDIT_ARCHIVE, AUDIT_LIST_LOGS, AUDIT_DELIM_EXTRACT).